Ruling Soon on The Edge’s $79 Million Malibu Home

 The Edge wants to build five luxury homes, each with a swimming pool, in open space in the Santa Monica Mountains.

-After the hearing, Wallraff said the developers’ appraiser estimated $78 million in construction costs and valued the property at $79 million.
-It will cost $24 million to build a half-mile long access road, he said.
-The Edge acquired the land for $9 million, bringing the total cost to $181 million.
+After the hearing, Wallraff said the developers’ appraiser estimated $78 million in construction costs and valued the residence at $79 million.
+The construction includes the $24 million it will cost to build a half-mile long access road, he said.
+The Edge acquired the land for $9 million, bringing the total cost to $87 million.

 “This is an incredibly engineered road.
 Why do we need this in the middle of Malibu hills?”
 Wallraff said outside the courtroom.